kubeshop/botkube/examples/service-debugging/README.md

 - You don't need to switch context - between Slack and your terminal
 - You can define different `kubectl` permissions per channel

 If you are very observant, you probably noticed that events were sent only to the team channel and not to the admin one.
-This is possible with a single BotKube instance.
+This is possible with a single Botkube instance.
 To learn more, check [Source and Executors Bindings](https://botkube.io/configuration/communication/#source-and-executor-bindings).

 ## Cleanup